 A rider can make their website the home of their branding, the best showing-off of their sponsors’ brands, the place where people can go to find out *all* the information, to browse or to search, to watch videos… maybe even to sign a guestbook, send E-Cards, or download a cool phone wallpaper with their logo on it.
 But it’s where all these things can live in one place – including social streams.
 And you only need to point people to one URL.
 And ideally a URL at this as simple as being the rider name dot com.

-A well-scoped website can effectively promote merchandise sold elsewhere – or of course host its own online shop – and in the case of Danny Kent for example it can also host the rider’s Official Fanclub, where users can sign-up via an online payment system, and then have access to a restricted and private members’ area which contains special competitions and offers unavailable to non-members.
+A well-scoped website can effectively promote merchandise sold elsewhere – or of course host its own online shop or a rider’s Official Fanclub, where users can sign-up via an online payment system, and then have access to a restricted and private members’ area which contains special competitions and offers unavailable to non-members.

 A rider can get their website to link out to other channels, and can get those channels to point back to the website.
 But that website is something that the rider can “own” in so many senses… They can control every aspect of it, and can not only use it to showcase existing sponsors but also to help attract new sponsors.
 Sponsors love people who present themselves well, and who can be trusted to take these things seriously and professionally.